 Teak furniture is a unique choice for outdoor furniture.
 With its tendency to produce natural oil, teak stands out with its low maintenance feature.
 This allows opting for teak in comparison to other wood furniture.
 Organic teak oil extracted from the wood prevents the absorption of moisture.
 This basically makes your furniture last longer.

 The blonde wooden texture is the perfect choice for your outdoor living space.
 However, with time, the natural color of Teak may fade away, and a grayish layer can develop.
 Beyond normal wear, if the furniture is exposed to spilled oily foods, it can cause some spotted stains.
 Many of us are likely to invest in this classy and quality furniture.
 But at the same time, we are not sure about how to take care of it for better longevity.
 Here are some suggestions for easily managing the teak furniture for any climate throughout the year.

 How often to Clean Teak Furniture?

-There is a lot of commercial product available in the market for teak wood; one can also go for home-made products to get the job done.
+There is a lot of commercial product available in the market for maintenance of teak wood.
+One can also go for homemade products to get the job done.
 The former gives a thoroughly visible outcome while the latter can only do away with the dirt and grime built up over time.

 - To remove the actual debris, drench your furniture with a garden hose thoroughly.